How to research, collaborate, educate and optimize institutional workflows with the help of mapping technology?

 - demographical information in relation to educational data

 - distribution of funds

 - comparisons between states, districts, and school

-All of these GIS possibilities, attached to an academical context often are limited with restricted allocation of resources, primarily funds and technological infrastructure.
+All of these GIS possibilities, attached to an academic context often are limited with the restricted allocation of resources, primarily funds and technological infrastructure.
 For that reason, educators and academic staff are often inclined to use cost-effective and non-demanding solutions.
 One of the ways out of the situation of restricted funds and infrastructure is turning to Cloud GIS solutions.